cdrpl/granny/api/README.md

 ### Run with Docker

 The server can be run as a Docker container.
 The container will need access to a Redis and Postgres server, the addresses can be set by using a .env file and passing it to the docker run command.
-Note that `--network host` is not supported on windows, ports 3000 needs to be exposed by replacing `--network host` in the run command with `-p 3000:3000`
+Note that `--network host` is not supported on windows, port 3000 needs to be exposed by replacing `--network host` in the run command with `-p 3000:3000`

 1. Build Image - `docker build -t api .`
 2. Run Container - `docker run -itd --env-file .env --restart always --name api --network host api`